-Note on Section 4.g., Administration:
+Commentary on Section 4.H., Administration:

 This provision is optional.
 The Agreement may provide for a joint zoning administrator, but that is not required.
 The participating municipalities may agree to retain individual zoning administrators and retain authority to hire, fire, evaluate their staff that provides services to the Joint Planning Commission.
-For example one municipality may have staff already.
-So this agreement could create an agreement where the other participating municipalities contribute to the costs of that staff, and the municipality with staff continues to be the employer in all respects.
+For example, one municipality may have staff already.
+So, this agreement could create an agreement where the other participating municipalities contribute to the costs of that staff, and the municipality with staff continues to be the employer in all respects.
 Regardless of which staffing system is used a single zoning administrator and other staff will help ensure uniform application of the joint zoning ordinance throughout the joint jurisdictional area.
 When staff is hired by one municipality, but does work for the Joint Commission another option to consider may include: The management of planning staff, if any, including any zoning administration staff, if any, shall be supervised by the county planner.

-i.
-The joint commission shall manage and direct the planning director for purposes of prioritization of projects, planning and zoning policy, planning, annual work plan, subdivision review, capital improvement program and reviews, other matters of business which come before or are assigned to the joint commission, developing a joint commission budget, and evaluation of performance in these areas.

-ii.
-The management of the planning director shall be under the general supervision and control of the governmental unit employing the planning director, or its designee, for purposes of being the sole employer, including but not limited to payroll, benefits, department head administrative and managerial duties, non-joint commission budget, and compliance with the employee policies and evaluation of performance in these areas.

-iii.
-The management of the planning director shall be under the general supervision and control of the governmental unit employing the planning director, or its designee, who shall have exclusive authority to hire or fire the planning director.
+- i.
+The joint commission shall manage and direct the planning director for purposes of prioritization of projects, planning and zoning policy, planning, annual work plan, subdivision review, capital improvement program and reviews, other matters of business which come before or are assigned to the joint commission, developing a joint commission budget, and evaluation of performance in these areas. - ii.
+The management of the planning director shall be under the general supervision and control of the governmental unit employing the planning director, or its designee, for purposes of being the sole employer, including but not limited to payroll, benefits, department head administrative and managerial duties, non-joint commission budget, and compliance with the employee policies and evaluation of performance in these areas. - iii.
+The management of the planning director shall be under the general supervision and control of the governmental unit employing the planning director, or its designee, who shall have exclusive authority to hire or fire the planning director. - iv.

-iv.
 The governmental unit, and its designee, shall carry out its general supervision of the planning director with full consultation with the Joint Commission which shall be afforded the opportunity to consult on any planning staff management decision.

-shall [chose one:\\\\ provide for a joint zoning board of appeals as created pursuant to the joint zoning ordinance, [or] shall provide for a zoning board of appeals for each member municipality\\\].

-- g.
-Administration.
-This Agreement provides for a joint planning department with staff consisting of one or more individual(s) whom perform the duties of a planning director, planner, zoning administrator, and enforcement officer in the name of the municipality where the violation occurred.
-These positions may be full or part time, and may be combined together as one job or separate jobs, as deemed necessary from time to time by the joint planning commission and within budgetary appropriations and other funds available to it for such purposes. - 1) At a minimum the Joint Commission shall hire a planning director who shall be under the supervision and control of the Joint Commission, or its designee, if any, as specified in the Joint Commission bylaws. - 2) Only the Joint Commission may hire or fire the planning director. - 3) The management of other staff, if any, including any with planner, zoning administrator, and enforcement officer duties shall be supervised by the planning director. - h.
-Professional services.
+[End of commentary] - I. Professional services.
 The Joint Commission shall, within budgetary appropriations and other funds available to it for such purposes, have the authority to retain the services of such planning, legal, and other professional consultants as it deems necessary.

-Note on Section 4.h., Professional services:
+Commentary on Section 4.I., Professional services:

 This is optional, but some provision should be made so that the Joint Commission can have access to appropriate and consistent professional services when necessary.
+[End of commentary]

-Section 5.Composition of the Joint Commission.
+Section 5.
+Composition of the Joint Commission.

-a.
-Composition.
-The Joint Commission shall be comprised of [\\number\\] members as provided in this Ordinance and Agreement. [\\\Specify how many members are appointed by each participating municipality \\\].
+A. Composition.
+The Joint Commission shall be comprised of number members as provided in this Ordinance and Agreement.
+Specify how many members are appointed by each participating municipality ].

-Note on Section 5.a., Composition:
+Commentary on Section 5.A., Composition: